vegaprotocol/vega/design/event-bus.md

 ### Domain models

-The core currently uses the types defined in the protofile directly.
+The core currently uses the types defined in the proto file directly.
 This restricts us in terms of what data an event can represent.
 A trade event should, naturally, contain the trade object itself, but over time, we might want to have the realised/unrealised P&L values as part of the trade event available.
 This requires us to update the core to use domain models that are not directly bound to the current types we're using.
 There will be type embedding, so events can be type-cast to various event interfaces and multiplexed, of course.
 Something worth considering is to develop a way to generate some of the boilerplate code that this approach will inevitably bring with it, although this is not a priority by any means.

 ## Out of scope